sindresorhus/has-yarn/readme.md

 > Check if a project is using [Yarn](https://yarnpkg.com)

 Useful for tools that needs to know whether to use `yarn` or `npm` to install dependencies.
+Checks if a `yarn.lock` file is present in the root of the working directory.

 ## Install